spryker/spryker-docs/docs/scos/dev/glue-api-guides/202311.0/decoupled-glue-api.md

 ---
 title: Decoupled Glue API
 description: Learn about the process of handling API requests through GlueStorefront and GlueBackoffice layers.
-last_updated: Jul 11, 2023
+last_updated: November 29, 2023
 template: glue-api-storefront-guide-template
 ---

-The Spryker Decoupled Glue API is a set of a few API applications like *Glue Storefront API (SAPI)* and *Glue Backend API (BAPI)* of the Spryker Commerce OS.
+The Spryker Decoupled Glue API is a set of a few API applications like *Glue Storefront API* and *Glue Backend API* of the Spryker Commerce OS.
 Those applications are built to be used as a contract for accessing Storefront or Backoffice functionality through API.
 Those applications know how to read and interpret API resources and leverage feature modules that expose existing Spryker functionality.

 ## Existing Glue Applications

 Out of the box, Spryker Commerce OS provides three API applications:
-* Old Glue API application that can be used as a fallback.
+* Legacy Glue API application that can be used as a fallback.
-* New Glue Storefront API (SAPI) that is a replacement for the old Glue and can be used for the same purpose.
+* New Glue Storefront API that is a replacement for the Legacy Glue and can be used for the same purpose.
-* Glue Backend API (BAPI) that can be used to provide API access for the Backoffice functionality directly without any additional RPC calls.
+* Glue Backend API that can be used to provide API access for the Backoffice functionality directly without any additional RPC calls.

-## Difference between Decoupled Glue Api and the old Glue API
+## Difference between Decoupled Glue Api and the Legacy Glue API

-There are a few differences between the current Glue infrastructure (Decoupled Glue API) and the old [Glue API](/docs/scos/dev/glue-api-guides/{{page.version}}/old-glue-infrastructure/glue-rest-api.html).
+There are a few differences between the current Glue infrastructure (Decoupled Glue API) and the Legacy one [Glue API](/docs/scos/dev/glue-api-guides/{{page.version}}/old-glue-infrastructure/glue-rest-api.html).

 ### Possibility to create new API applications